kayagoban/shadowlands/README.md

 #### MacOS
 1. Install a modern Python3 from the official repo: [Python for MacOS](https://www.python.org/downloads/mac-osx/)
 2. The Python MacOS installer includes a folder that has a script that fixes your SSL certificates.
-MacOS hosed the certs a while ago, and if it's not fixed, pip will not work.
 Run that script, and the other one that sets up your shell environment.
 3. [Install homebrew](https://brew.sh).

 Then, open a terminal and...